EdgarLozano185519/100-Days-of-Python/r1-log.md

 Most of what I did today was to learn about sending requests.
 I learned about post, delete, put, and basic get requests.
 The API I learned from is Pixela, an app which allows someone to track an activity.

 I learned to create a user, create a graph, and create an entry for the activity.
 Also, deleting an entry is learned.
 This program could be extened beyond what I did here, but that's what I did today.
 Very productive!
+### R1D39
+I wrote an exercise tracking app.
+You basically type in a plain English sentence which describes what exercise activity you performed, and the program will send that to a Google Sheet.
+It is more API practice.